- Physical impacts and adaptation

 - Doing our fair share

 - Emissions trading

-People who operate landfills have obligations to report their emissions and surrender New Zealand Units (NZUs) under the New Zealand Emissions Trading Scheme (ETS).
+People who operate landfills have obligations to report their emissions and surrender New Zealand Units (NZUs) under the New Zealand Emissions Trading Scheme (NZ ETS).
 They do not receive an allocation of NZUs.

 Operators of landfills whose waste stream contains some element of household waste, and who are also covered by the Waste Disposal Levy, have obligations under the ETS.
 These obligations are for the methane emitted through the biodegradation of organic waste.